 The sling is another mobility aid you will find useful if your dog is having trouble walking for whatever reason.

 When Jack was recovering from spinal surgery a sling was essential to help him walk.
 At the beginning it was because he was unable to move his back legs, but even as he started to regain movement he needed the support it provided.

-Sadly lots of dogs get left back from family car trips because it’s too hard to lift the dog in and out of the car, and he’s unable to walk much once they arrive at their destination.
-No worries, that’s why we have dog ramps to help get in and out of cars and boats, and even onto the bed or couch.
+Sadly, lots of dogs get left back from family car trips because it’s too hard to lift the dog in and out of the car, and he’s unable to walk much once they arrive at their destination.

 Doesn’t this sound perfect, teamed up with a pet stroller?
 They both fold for easy storage in the car, one helps your dog in and out, the other when you arrive.

-One added note – jumping can put a lot of pressure on puppy and kitten bones, so getting them used to pet steps may prevent joint problems later in life.
+One added note – jumping can put a lot of pressure on puppy bones, so getting them used to pet steps may prevent joint problems later in life.

 Another fantastic, multi-functional product are dog boots.

 Hopefully your dog is more agreeable then my little 16 year old Red.